vikrantbasotra/JAVA-TicketSystem/README.md

 # TicketSystem
 ## About the Application:
 Its a Simple Spring boot Java RESTFUL Application which simulates the behaviour of a Tickiting System.
+Application provide 3 REST services which interacts with mariadb datbase.

 **There are few Assumptions which are as follows.**